 - Communicate effectively with stakeholders and broad audiences

 The NRT program involves an individualized interdisciplinary curriculum, scaffolded by laboratory rotations and hands-on workshops, a year-long community-engaged design project, and training in entrepreneurship, communication skills and team science.
 Individualized curriculums are tailored to trainees to comply with the requirements of their home graduate degree programs.
 A limited number of NSF-sponsored one-year fellowships are available for eligible trainees.
 Learn more about fellowship opportunities here.

-As part of the program, trainees will design data-driven solutions for disabilities associated with sensorimotor, psychosocial or cognitive impairment.
-For example, students will utilize their training in data analytics, wearable sensors and imaging to:
+As part of the program, trainees have an opportunity to utilize their training in data analytics, wearable sensors and imaging to:

 - design new technology-assisted methods for personalized service delivery,